unhcr-americas/LAPOP-SMA/README.md

 ## Key Research question

-* What influence the perception of being forcibly displaced
+The main focus of the study is organized around 3 linked questions that can influence population movement mitigation program:

-* Are there specific profiles that are moving Vs not able to move
+ 1. What influence the intention to move to another country: push & pull factor?
+How different measurement of perception are correlated: protection-related push factor vs economic pull factor?
+Are economic conditions sufficient to motivate the intention to move?
+Resources allocation to protection intervention vs economic support

-* Are economic conditions sufficient to motivate the intention to move?
+ 2. Can we identify displacement hot-spots?
+What make those hospots specific?
+Geographic targeting and area-based approach for service delivery design

-* Can we identify displacement hot-spots?
+ 3. Are there specific profiles that are intending vs those who do not intend to move?
+Household targeting for cash intervention